richard-melvin/RiversOfSartar/1_Introduction.md

 It starts from a baseline of storytelling, in a way that also allows elements of world-simulation and simple tactical gameplay to be added as desired.

-it does not have the ambition of being a complete publishable game line, instead referencing sections and supplements from RQ:G and Questworlds as appropriate.
+It does not have the ambition of being a complete publishable game line, instead referencing sections and supplements from RQ:G and Questworlds as appropriate.

 ### Inspirations